CarbonPackages/Carbon.Eel/README.md

 ### `Carbon.FileContent.resourceHash(resource, length)`

 Returns the hash value from the file content of a persisted resource.
-Fails silent.
+Fails silently.

 Example: